A Purchaser's Ability to Spur Change in the System

 In February, we were pleased to welcome Dr. Robert S. Mecklenburg, Medical Director, Center for Healthcare Solutions at Virginia Mason Medical Center for an Under the Boughs discussion on health care incentive structures and the impact they have on cost and innovation, as well as opportunities for change based on real-world examples.

 Dr. Mecklenburg shared insight into organizations that are currently working toward transformation, with a common theme emerging throughout: purchasing power.
 He shared real-world examples of employer groups like Starbucks and Walmart, driving meaningful change in the health care system.
 Dr. Mecklenburg also emphasized that while purchasing power is more obvious among large organizations, small to medium-sized companies can advocate for better incentive structures through marketplace collaboration.

 Overall, the theory is if the way health care is paid for is aligned with value, the health care delivery system will be further incentivized to pull innovation from the changemaker community to improve quality and affordability.
-With purchasing power playing a key role in this structural shift, we urge the community to join us during the month of June for our 5 Points of Health Care™: The Purchaser Panel.
+With purchasing power playing a key role in this structural shift, we urge the community to listen to our 5 Points of Health Care™: The Purchaser Panel event recording.

-This event will provide attendees with a deep dive into the purchaser vertical in health care and give attendees insight into the areas of opportunity for innovation.
+This event provided attendees with a deep dive into the purchaser vertical in health care and give attendees insight into the areas of opportunity for innovation.
 Panelists will also highlight innovative trends within the purchasing community and focus on opportunities for purchasers to leverage their power to drive change.
-Join us on June 5 by registering here.

 Watch the full Under the Boughs with Dr. Mecklenburg recording here.